ZachChristensen28/pihole-keepalived/docs/getting-started/validate-configuration.md

     pihole restartdns
     ```

-Check the status Pihole to ensure DNS is not working.
+Check the status of Pihole to ensure DNS is not working.

 ```shell
 pihole status